devchallenges-io/curriculum/responsive-web/html-css/5-css-position/css-position.md

 1. Use for minor adjustments or when stacking elements.
 2. Remember that other elements do not reposition to fill the space left by the relatively positioned element.
 3. Combine with margins, padding, or other properties to achieve desired alignment and spacing.

-Moving forward, let's delve into absolute positioning which offers another layer of flexibility by taking elements out of the normal document flow entirely.

 ## 3. Absolute Positioning